ooples/pine_script_docs/source/language/Script_structure.rst

 Declaration statement
 ---------------------

-The script must also contain a *declaration statement*, which is a call to one of these functions:
+A script must contain a *declaration statement*, which is a call to one of these functions:

 - `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__
 - `strategy() <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__